talk2MeGooseman/github-actions-example/README.md

 Now we have basic folder structure.
 Lets make our first JavaScript Github Action.

 - Create a `test-action` folder inside of the previously created `actions` folder.
-- Inside of `test-action` initalize a npm package by running
+- Inside of `test-action` initialize a npm package by running
 ```bash
 npm init -y
 ```
 - Now create a `index.js` file

 > This index.js file will contain the logic we will run for our Github Action

 - Open up `index.js` and lets add a simple Hello World
 ```javascript
 // Inside of index.js
 console.log('Hello World!)
 ```
 - Create an `action.yml` file inside `test-action` folder

 > This is a special file for Github Actions, it helps tell Github information about your action and how to run it

 - Insert the following into `action.yml` the following:
 ```yaml
 name: Hello-World